 Dementia is a general term for a decline in mental ability severe enough to interfere with daily life.
 It can affect people’s memory, thinking and reasoning.

 It's not an inevitable part of ageing.
-You can help reduce your risk of dementia by keeping socially active and doing stimulating activities like puzzles or learning a second language.
+You can help reduce your risk of dementia by keeping socially active and doing activities which provide cognitive stimulation such as puzzles or learning a second language.
 Adoption of healthier lifestyles in midlife can reduce the risk of dementia.
 The World Health Organisation recommends reducing the risk or delaying the onset of dementia by helping people to:

 - stop smoking